 Removing only part of the stem is a part of orchid care after blooms drop recommended by collectors and growers.
 The American Orchid Society recommends using cinnamon powder or even melted wax to seal the cut and prevent infection on orchids after blooming.

 Most other species of orchid need specialized conditions to form blooms and will not bloom from the spent flower stalk.
 Some even need a dormant period to form buds, such as Dendrobiums, which need 6 to 8 weeks with minimal water.
-Cattleya require cool nights with temperatures of 45 degrees Fahrenheit (7 C.) but warm days to form buds.
+Cattleya requires cool nights with temperatures of 45 F. (7 C.) but warm days to form buds.